rdmurphy/quaff/README.md

 ## Advanced Usage with JavaScript files

-One of the biggest features added to `quaff` 4.0 is the ability to load JavaScript files.
+One of the biggest features added in `quaff` 4.0 is the ability to load JavaScript files.
 But how exactly does that work?

 JavaScript files that are consumed by `quaff` have to follow one simple rule - they must export a default function (or value) at `module.exports`.
 All three of these are valid and return the same value: